Almost sure contraction for diffusions on $\mathbb R^d$. Application to generalised Langevin diffusions: Introduction

-Second, one can wonder what remains of the relations mentioned in the overdamped case.
-In the latter, $\Gamma(P_t f)$ and $|\na P_f|^2$ happened to be, somehow by chance, the same object.
+In view of the Wasserstein contraction results of \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan} for the underdamped Langevin process \eqref{eq:Langevin_cinetique}, one can wonder what remains of the relations mentioned in the overdamped case.
+In the latter, $\Gamma(P_t f)$ and $|\na \nvv{P_t f}|^2$ happened to be the same object.
 On the contrary in the kinetic case $\Gamma(f) = |\na_y f|^2$, in particular the Bakry-Émery curvature is $-\infty$.
 Besides, notice the following: $\Gamma(f)$ is defined from a Markov generator $L$, i.e. some dynamics.
 On the contrary, $|\na f|$ is defined from a metric, in the general framework, by the relation

 for some distance $d$.
 One of the interests of the Bakry-Émery theory is precisely the possibility to define a metric from a Markov dynamics.
 However, in the case of the Langevin diffusion, $\R^{2d}$ is already endowed with the Euclidean metric (and the usual gradient), and it is for the latter that Wasserstein contractions are obtained in \cite{BolleyGuillinMalrieu,Chatterji1,Dalalyan}.